cubing/twsearch/arch.md

 2 1 0 2 0 0 1 0
 End

 Tokens on a line are whitespace separated.
-The file can start with a Name command, which if present must be followed by a single token that is used as the puzzle name.
+The first command in the file must be a Name command, which must be followed by a single token that is used as the puzzle name.
 (The name is not presently used for anything.)

 After that there must be one or more Set commands.
 Each Set command